-ADCA believes a review of the Liquor ACT 1975 provides an opportunity to harness the resources of government, community groups, non-government organisations (NGO), prevention and treatment services, industry representatives, the community, and the media to join together to tackle this issue.
+ADCA and the alcohol and other drugs (AOD) sector believes the Inquiry provides an opportunity to harness the resources of government, community groups, non-government organisations (NGO), prevention and treatment services, sporting groups, industry representatives, the community, and the media to join together to tackle this issue.

-ADCA is determined to provide a strong voice in the current climate, to help bring about positive change for our local community.
+ADCA is determined to provide a strong voice in the current climate, to help bring about positive change for our community.
 Our priorities are as follows;